justin4ai/opencv-with-deeplearning/CHAPTER7/Canny Edge/README.md

 This stage also removes small pixels noises on the assumption that edges are long lines.

-So what we finally get is strong edges in the image.
+<u>So what we finally get in this process is strong edges in the image</u>.

 <br>
 <br>